 Dress appropriately for the weather.

 Dress in layers.
 Layers allow you to accommodate fluctuating weather conditions and body temperatures.
 Also, consider wearing sunscreen, hat, gloves, hand warmers and boot warmers.
-More on gearing up for the outdoors.

 Use proper equipment.